-These lecture notes provide a general introduction to programming languages and then focus on a particular language: Python.
-The historic hero introduced in these notes is Grace Hopper, who was the first programmer of the Harvard Mark I computer and was responsible for the development of some of the first programming languages.
+This chapter provides a general introduction to programming languages and then focus on a particular language: Python.
+The historic hero introduced in these notes is Grace Hopper.
+She was the first programmer of the Harvard Mark I computer.
+She was responsible for the development of some of the first programming languages.